sarasgambato/ExpRoLab_Assignment2/README.md

 ```

 ## System's features
-### Environment
+### Environment & Robot
 The enviornment used for the assignment is the one shown in the following figure.
 Some of the markers can be seen (there are 7 markers in total), plus the robot in its initial position.
 <p align="center">
 <img src="https://github.com/sarasgambato/ExpRoLab_Assignment2/blob/main/images/environment.png" width=70%, height=70%>
 </p>
+The user can notice that the robot is very simple, with:
+* a chassis with two wheels and a caster;
+* a laser attached to the chassis to perform collision avoidance and to build the map through gmapping;
+* an arm with three links and a camera on top of it to detect the AruCo markers.

 ### Limitations and future technical improvement
-The detection of the markers is thought only for this particular environment, so if the user were to use `marker_detect.cpp` for another environment, it would not work.
-Therefore, a possible improvement could be to implement a solution that is as general as possible, in order to use it with whatever environment we have at hand.
+The detection of the markers is not extensively general, so if the user were to use `detect_marker.cpp` for an environment in which markers were placed differently, it would work badly.
+Therefore, a possible improvement could be to implement a solution that is as general as possible, in order to use it with whatever environment we want to navgate through.

 Another limitation is the robot itself, given that the author opted for a very easy solution.
-A possible improvement could be to buil a more sophisticated robot or tu use the URDF of a commercial robot.
+A possible improvement could be to build a robot with four wheels.

 ## Authors & Contacts
 [Sara Sgambato](https://github.com/sarasgambato)